-BM 222 Office Information and Management Systems
+BM 222 Office Information and Management Systems 3 semester credits 2/1/0

 This course concentrates on two tools of efficient office information and management systems: electronic communications and project management.
 In the first part of this course, students will concentrate on learning both fundamental and advanced tools of an electronic mail client software package, as well as business protocol for electronic communications; the second part will concentrate on the process of establishing a system for efficient project management.
 Prerequisite(s): None.